 Science Summer School

-Science Summer School NI aims to encourage curiosity, inspire the next generation of local talent and future workforce and raise the importance of STEAM activities with young people and their parents.
-This initiative was established in 2012 at St. Paul’s Way Trust School in east London by Lord Andrew Mawson OBE and Professor Brian Cox OBE.
-The project is now expanding nationally with the aim to make ‘the UK the best place to do science’.
+The Science Summer School initiative was established in 2012 at St. Paul’s Way Trust School in East London by Lord Andrew Mawson OBE and Professor Brian Cox CBE.
+The project is now expanding nationally with the aim to make ‘the UK the best place to do science and engineering in the world’.

 "Science is about exploring, and the only way to uncover the secrets of the universe is to go and look."